GwgwP/AI-Projects/README.md

 ## class STATE
 This is a class that represents every state of the problem.
 Each state has:
-- 3 arrays:
+- 2 arrays:
     - <b>rights</b> : represents which Family members are standing at the right side of the bridge
     - <b>lefts</b> : represents which Family members are standing at the left side of the bridge.
-    - <b>operator</b>: keeps track of which family members moved from the one side of the bridge to the other. (dim: max 2 because the tree trunk can hold maximum 2 people at a time).
+- operator: List that keeps track of which family members moved from the one side of the bridge to the other.
 - torch
     - a boolean variable that represents where is the torch at this moment.
 (True means rigth & false left)
 - dimension